Swiss Brethren

 The Swiss Brethren (Schweizer Brüder) are a branch of Anabaptism that started in Zürich, spread to nearby cities and towns, and then was exported to neighboring countries.
 Today's Swiss Mennonite Conference can be traced to the Swiss Brethren.

 In 1525, Felix Manz, Conrad Grebel, George Blaurock and other radical evangelical reformers broke from Ulrich Zwingli and formed a new group because they felt reforms were not moving fast enough.

 Rejection of infant baptism was a distinguishing belief of the Swiss Brethren.
 On the basis of Sola scriptura doctrine, the Swiss Brethren declared that since the Bible does not explicitly mention infant baptism, it should not be practiced by the church.
 This belief was subsequently rejected by Ulrich Zwingli.
 Consequently, there was a public dispute, in which the council affirmed Zwingli's position.
 This solidified the Swiss Brethren and resulted in their persecution by all other reformers as well as the Catholic Church.

 Because of persecution by the authorities, many Swiss Brethren moved from Switzerland to neighboring countries.
-The Swiss Brethren became known as Mennonites after the division of 1693, a disagreement between groups led by Jacob Amman and Hans Reist.
-Many of the Mennonites in France, Southern Germany, the Netherlands and North America, as well as most Amish descend from the Swiss Brethren.
+The Swiss Brethren became known as Mennonites after the division of 1693, a disagreement between groups led by Jakob Ammann and Hans Reist.
+Many of the Mennonites in France, Southern Germany, the Netherlands, and North America, as well as most Amish, descend from the Swiss Brethren.